da-poodle/react-and-prolog-demo/README.md

 `npm start`

 This will load a development server for node development on port 3000.
-The website will now function and it should be noted that the prolog api's can be used because of a proxy setting in the bands.react/package.json file which directs them to localhost:8008.
+The website will now function and it should be noted that the prolog api's can be used because of a proxy setting in the bands.react/package.json file which redirects to localhost:8008 where appropriate.

 ## Creating a deployable package

-You can now browse the website as if it in live, but it is not, in order to create a package that can be moved around (and no longer relies on nodejs) then the following needs to be done.
+You can now browse the website as if it in live, but it still relies on nodejs which is not good enough.
+In order to create a package that can be moved around (and no longer relies on nodejs) then the following needs to be done.

 First build the production version of the website by typing:

 `npm run build`

-This creates a build folder with the minified website.
+This creates the bands.react/build folder containing the minified website.
-- Create a `deploy` folder and copy the build folder into this.
+- Create a `deploy` folder somehwere and copy the bands.react/build folder into this.
 - Rename the build folder to `htdocs`.
 - Copy the contents of bands.prolog to the `deploy` folder.
 - Stop the development prolog server so a test can be run.